Parents and Students are Important School Safety Partners

 Mental Health and Wellness

-For inforamtion about IUSD's mental health and wellness resources, supports and services visit our Prevention and Intervention webpage.
+For information about IUSD's mental health and wellness resources, supports and services visit our Mental Health and Wellness page.
 Every student's voice matters, so please speak up, because we care.